hth313/ladybug/doc/differences.rst

 Word size change affecting stack
 ================================

 The HP-16C truncates values on the stack according to the active word size.
 Changing a word size to a smaller one and then back will not preserve all value bits.
-Ladybug only affect value bits on the stack when going to a *larger* word size.
-Reducing to a smaller word size will not affect value bits on the stack.
+Ladybug only alters value bits on the stack when going to a *larger* word size.
+Reducing to a smaller word size will *not* affect value bits on the stack.

 Increasing the word size will affect all registers on the stack with Ladybug.
 In signed mode, values are sign extended, and in unsigned mode values are zero extended.
 This is done to preserve numerical values.

 It is possible to keep 56-bit floating point values on the stack, provided that the word size is not increased.
 This allows for mixing floating point operations with integer mode.

 The reason for doing it this way, is that the HP-41 can perform floating point operations at any time.
-Keeping the stack properly masked would be a quite elaborate task, which would get in the way with the ability to keep floating point values around.
+Keeping the stack properly masked would be a quite elaborate task and would get in the way with the ability to keep floating point values around.
 The HP-16C has an easier task here, as it has a more strict separation between floating point mode and integer mode.
-On the other hand, you get more possibilities on the HP-41.
+On the positive side, you gain the ability to have both integers and floating points on the stack at the same time.

 Numbers are in general masked as needed when they are used as input to operations in Ladybug, not because they are laying around somewhere.